Odd-DC: Generalizable Neural Model Reduction via Odd Difference-of-Convex Structure: Introduction

-Because our formulation remains nonlinear yet structured, it also achieves higher compression: the reduced space can be represented with fewer dimensions while maintaining accuracy.
-This compactness improves robustness when only a small number of cubature points are available.
-In addition, our symmetric convex formulation yields smoother interpolation even when the training data are sparsely sampled.
-Finally, our implementation achieves real-time performance, supporting interactive deformation and user manipulation.
+Because our formulation remains nonlinear yet structured, it enables higher compression: accurate behavior can be achieved with fewer reduced dimensions, improving robustness when only a small number of cubature points are available.
+The proposed DC structure is also representation-agnostic.
+We show that it can be integrated into both mesh-based nonlinear reductions and continuous neural-field–based reductions, demonstrating applicability across multiple classes of neural model reduction while supporting real-time, interactive deformation.

-In summary, we \begin{itemize} \item \textbf{Bridge linear and nonlinear model reduction.} We address the fundamental trade-off between the structured generalization of linear models and the expressive flexibility of nonlinear ones, introducing a unified formulation that embeds linear-like structure into nonlinear mappings.

-\item \textbf{Propose a symmetric-induced convex neural formulation for deformable simulation.} We design a structured decoder based on input-convex neural networks augmented with symmetry constraints, ensuring coherent displacement behavior and stable extrapolation beyond the training distribution.